snoozyn/soundcloud-downloader/README.md

 # SoundCloud Downloader GUI

 A simple Python application that allows users to download songs or playlists from SoundCloud as (allegedly) high-quality MP3s.
 The application is built using tkinter for the graphical user interface and yt-dlp for handling audio extraction.
+The CLI is just a wrapper for yt-dlp and can be run standalone as a separate application.

 ## Features